noec764/erpnext/docs/dooks/customize-dooks/articles/set-precision.md

 <!-- add-breadcrumbs -->
 #Set Precision

-In Dooks, default precision for `Float`, `Currency` and `Percent` field is three.
+In Dokie, default precision for `Float`, `Currency` and `Percent` field is three.
 It allows you to enter value having value upto three decimal places.

 You can also change/customize the precision settings globally or for a specific field.